HelpGiveThanks/HGTconfiguration/README.md

 To open cPanel files like the above – headertop.inc.php – that you now need to open
 1. Go to your browser's File Manager tab.
-1. Go to the folder specified  – .../core/templates/ –  by clicking the 'Up One Level' button as many times as neccessary to get the main folder = ... = pm.
+1. Go to the folder specified  – .../core/templates/ –  by clicking the 'Up One Level' button as many times as necessary to get the main folder = ... = pm.
 1. Then click on each subfolder in turn, which in this case is /core/ and then /templates/.
 1. Once you've opened the last folder specified, click on the file you need to open to select it –  headertop.inc.php.
 1. Finally, click the 'Code Editor' button in the top menubar, and then the 'Edit' button in the popup window that opens, to open the file.